cjohansen/courier/README.md

 - `:success?` - A boolean
 - `:log` - A list of maps describing each attempt
-- `:cache-status` - A map describing the cache status of the data (TODO)
+- `:cache-status` - A map describing the cache status of the data
 - `:status` - The response status of the last response
 - `:headers` - The headers on the last response
 - `:body` - The body of the last response